A vision board is a powerful tool to help you create your dream life.

 How to Make a Vision Board

-Your first step to making a goal-setting vision board is to allow time in your schedule to do it.
+Your first step to making a goal-setting vision board is to schedule a time to do it.

-To create a vision board that embodies your goals, first, you must know what they are.
+To create a vision that embodies your goals, first, you must know what they are.

 Spend some time getting clear on exactly what you want your ideal life to look like, and what you need to accomplish in the next 12 months to launch you closer to your goals.
 This goal-setting article is a good place to start.